lee2sman/everyday/README.md

 modified version of 158 that changes from Black and White to Color periodically
 163
 another dream, about a cat playing with 'a penumbra'
+164
+starter title screen scroller / randomizer, for use by other scripts for an autonomous generative animated story-movie for an exhibit